Deep South USA

 Day 11 – Natchez – Lafayette

 Get the full Cajun & Creole Country experience that is Lafayette, with an overnight stop.
-We suggest you visit some of the Lafayette museums, such as the Acadiana Center, the Alexandre Mouton House, Cathedral of St. John the Evangelist, Children’s Museum of Acadiana, Cité des Arts and the Lafayette Science Museum & Planetarium.
+We suggest to some of the Lafayette museums such as the Acadiana Center, the Alexandre Mouton House, Cathedral of St. John the Evangelist, Children’s Museum of Acadiana, Cité des Arts and the Lafayette Science Museum & Planetarium.

 The Acadian Cultural Center in Lafayette, LA tells stories of the origins, migration, settlement, and contemporary culture of the Acadians (Cajuns) and other area groups.
 Ranger programs, films, exhibits, and events share a variety of local traditions including music, story-telling, dance, and food, and explore the mysteries of the Atchafalaya Basin, Louisiana’s wildest place.